 An interview with Professor Dr.-Ing.
 Jochen Baier and Professor Dr.-Ing.
 Oliver Taminé, experts at Mobility and Logistic, the Steinbeis Transfer Center

-Transportation is undergoing a transformation.
+Mobility is undergoing a transformation.
 But where is the journey taking us?
-What should we expect the future of travel to look like?
+What should we expect the future of mobility to look like?
 And will the future we envisage actually be achievable?
 TRANSFER spoke to Professor Dr.-Ing.
 Jochen Baier and Professor Dr.-Ing.
-Oliver Taminé, both closely involved in the topic of sustainable travel and mobility concepts.
-The two experts are convinced that the propensity of people to try new things and break the mold will be just as important as the actual technologies that will shape the future of travel solutions.
+Oliver Taminé, both closely involved in the topic of sustainable mobility and mobility concepts.
+The two experts are convinced that the propensity of people to try new things and break the mold will be just as important as the actual technologies that will shape the future of mobility solutions.

 Hello Professor Baier, hello Professor Taminé.
 The future of mobility looks autonomous, safe, sustainable, gentle on the climate, efficient, and affordable.
 Is this a future that is actually achievable?